Integrated Natural Sciences (INS)

 In winter quarter we will learn how fossil fuels and mineral resources are formed, as well as the impacts associated with their extraction and use (e.g., climate change).
 Chemical concepts of kinetics and equilibria will enhance our geological studies.
 Biology content will focus on a more organismal level by examining important concepts in animal developmental biology, reproduction, and physiology.

 In spring quarter we will examine equilibrium reactions in greater depth and begin our study of thermodynamics.
 We will further examine evolutionary processes on a macro level through the study of plants, diversification of life, and ecology.

 Program activities will include lectures, small group problem-solving workshops, laboratories, field work, and field trips.
 We expect students to end the program in spring with a working knowledge of scientific and quantitative concepts, the ability to reason critically and to solve problems, and with hands-on experience in natural science.
 Students will also gain a strong appreciation of the interconnectedness of biological and physical systems, and an ability to apply this knowledge to complex problems.

-chemistry, biology, geology, environmental science, and health sciences.
+This offering will prepare you for careers and advanced study in: chemistry, biology, geology, environmental science, and health sciences.

 - Enhanced Online Learning - This offering requires access to web-based tools, but use of these tools does not displace any face-to-face instruction.